 The account above shows the participant's initial psychological response to the violence when she moved into the area from a safer community where she had never experienced shootings.
 At first the participant experienced severe psychological distress such as sleeplessness, anxiety, and blackouts, symptoms commonly associated with Post-traumatic stress disorder.
 Overtime the distress minimized as the participant attempted to adjust and desensitize herself to the violence.
 Additionally, the account was used as a means of 'preserving the integrity of the self 'and reconstructing the self as brave and strong.
-Despite her ability to get used tothe violence she continued to identify with her peaceful home town, where she was able to enjoy herself and to experience safety, and therefore could be a child.
+Despite her ability to get used to the violence, she continued to identify with her peaceful home town, where she was able to enjoy herself and to experience safety, and therefore could be a child.

 The participants additionally used fantasy as a means of adjusting and preserving the self-integrity within a threatening environment.
 Some of the participants fantasized about leaving the community to a place which was safer.
 For one boy the fantasy of him and his sister running away to another city gave him a strong sense of hope.
-The participants additionally used fantasy as a means of anaty of him and his sister running away to another city gave him a strong sense of hope.
-The participants additionally used fantasy as a means of a sense conditions:
+The participants additionally used fantasy as a means of making themselves feel safe within unsafe conditions: